turingschool/savile/README.md

 ### Tokens

-Tokens are SCSS variables that store a single value for a SCSS declaration.
+Tokens are CSS variables that store a single value for a CSS declaration.
 Elements, components and patterns should use the tokens whenever they are available.
 Tokens are available for colors, typography, spacing, borders and shadows.
 Every Savile variable starts with `s-` to avoid naming conflicts in applications that use Savile.

 >Examples Token: A variable called `--s-color-red-500` stores the value `#ef3852` and can be used anywhere within Savile and the applications that use Savile.

+### Utilities

+Utilities are classes which can be used to change specific styles for an element.
+They provide a friendlier interface for users of Savile to access the values of tokens by applying classes in HTML rather than referencing variables in CSS.
+Utilities allow users of Savile to customize the styles of their HTML elements in those cases when there isn't an exact Savile element or component for the job.

+> Example: `.s-border-thin`, `.s-text-blue`, `.s-mt-2`

 ### Elements

 Elements should have a 1:1 correlation with HTML elements.
-Usually those HTML elements are not continers; but directly hold content.
+Usually those HTML elements are not containers; but directly hold content.
 Elements will in many cases have variants.

 >Example Elements: `button`, `input`, `link`, `p`

 ### Components

 Components should use 2 or more elements together.
-They are meant to be re-usable, but always used in the exact same way, as they do allow for variance.
+They are meant to be re-usable, but not always used in the exact same way, as they do allow for variance.

 >Example Component: A card (maybe a `div` or `section`) that encompasses a heading and paragraph text elements, and input and button elements.
 Some potential variances for a card may be an optional heading, optional photo and a top border with color options.

 ### Patterns

-Patterns are like components in that they use multiple elements, but patterns should have much less variance.

->Example Pattern: A nav bar with the Turing icon and set of links.
-The number of links can be based on the needs of a given site, but not much other variance should exist.
+Patterns can contain many elements and/or elements, usually for top level sections.

+>Example Patterns: navigation, sidebar, image grid